Bunion Splint

 • Night Splints: more substantial bunion splints that are worn over night

-• Toe Spacers/Stretchers: small inserts that sit in between your toes
+• Toe Spacers/Stretchers: small inserts that sit between your toes

 • Bunion Pads/Guards: soft pads that cushion the bunion to reduce friction